chiefwigan/mpi-gce/README.md

 - As per the instructions from the above executed file run:
 `source /opt/intel/psxe_runtime/linux/bin/psxevars.sh`
 then
-`mpirun -np 2 -ppn 1 -hosts mpi-instance-01,mpi-instance-02 IMB-MPI1 PingPong`
+`mpirun -np 2 -ppn 1 -hosts mpi-instance-01,mpi-instance-02 IMB-MPI1 -iter 10000 PingPong`

 You should hopefully see latency of around 8-10 microseconds for the first 512 bytes using the Intel MPI test.
 Note - I've seen variations of between 7 to 12 microseconds dueing this basic testing.